 The MU-MIMO HE-LTF Mode subfield of the HE variant Common Info field indicates the HE-LTF mode for an HE TB PPDU that has an RU that spans the entire bandwidth and that is assigned to more than one non-AP STA (i.e., for UL MU-MIMO) when the GI And HE-LTF Type subfield of the HE variant Common Info field indicates either 2 HE-LTF + 1.6 µs GI or 4 HE-LTF + 3.2 µs GI, as defined in Table 9-46e (MU-MIMO HE-LTF Mode subfield encoding).
 Otherwise, this subfield is set to indicate HE single stream pilot HE-LTF mode.
-B22 of the EHT variant Common Info field is reserved and is set to 0.
+B22 of the EHT or UHR variant Common Info field is reserved and is set to 0.

 Table 9-46e—MU-MIMO HE-LTF Mode subfield encoding